bleuong/bleuong.github.io/_posts/2020-09-12-Practice-Publishing-Jupyter-Notebooks.md

 jupyter nbconvert --to markdown NOTEBOOK-NAME.ipynb
 {% endhighlight %}

 Here is my first Jupyter notebook.
+The actual notebook and sample file can be accessed [here].

 # Data Preprocessing